rgst-io/stencil/docs/funcs/file.MigrateFrom.md

 keep its contents.
 This should be called before any other functions are called inside of the file.

+This function only takes effect if the old file (path) exists.

 Note: Only blocks are persisted.
 Unlike [MigrateTo] the file is not actually copied to disk.